Author Archives: eejm

 Maria Clotilde was urged by her father to leave Paris just before the fall of the Second French Empire in 1870.
 At first, she refused to leave, sending her father a cold letter about her duties to the Houses of Savoy and Bonaparte.
 As the dangers increased and the remaining members of the Bonaparte family fled, Maria Clotilde and her husband eventually abandoned Paris for Switzerland.
 After a few years, Maria Clotilde and her husband quietly separated and she returned to Turin with her daughter.

-Maria Clotilde continued her life of devotion and charity after her return to Italy.
+Maria Clotilde continued her life of devotion and charity after she returned to Italy.
 She spent her final years at the traditional summer residence of the Savoy family, the Castle of Moncalieri in Montcalieri, a town located just outside of Turin.
 Maria Clotilde died there on June 25, 1911, at the age of 68, surviving her husband by twenty years.
 She was buried at the Basilica of Superga near Turin, the traditional burial site of the House of Savoy.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.